Jejunostomy feeding tube

 Feeding - jejunostomy tube; G-J tube; J-tube; Jejunum tube

-Your child' s jejunostomy tube is a special tube in the small intestine that delivers food and medicine.
+Your child’s jejunostomy tube starts outside your child's belly, goes through their stomach, and into the midsection of their small intestine.
+The tube delivers food and medicine.
 With this help, your child will grow stronger and healthier.

 It is important to take good care of the skin around the tube so that your child does not get an infection or skin irritation.